awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :
  :Alexander Graham Bell was born in Scotland on
  :March 3, 1847.
 He invented the telephone in 1876.
- :The Bell Telephone Company was organized in 1877.
+ :The Bell Telephone Company was organised in 1877.
  :Mr. Bell also invented the gramophone in 1887.
  :
  :John Quincy Adams, sixth President of the